 wampum: small tube-like beads made from seashells, strung in strings or woven into belts.
 Wampum was important in ceremonies, helping join groups together to work peacefully.
 It was exchanged at treaties and in trade, and used by Native Americans and colonists.

+[Penn passes wampum to Conrad Weiser, who repeats message to the Prince.]

 CONRAD WEISER: (holding 2nd string of wampum) With this wampum we ask you, our great Brothers of Onondaga, [ah nun DAH guh], to speak with truth.
 (Weiser passes the string to the Prince.)

-JAMES LOGAN: (Holding 3rd string of wampum) With this string of wampum, we welcome you and promise to give you food and shelter.
+JAMES LOGAN: (Holding 3rd string of wampum) With this string of wampum, we welcome you and promise to give your food and shelter.
 (Logan passes wampum to Conrad Weiser, who repeats message to the Prince)